ACCU Uganda

 The Anti-Corruption Coalition Uganda, abbreviated as ACCU, is a Ugandan civil society advocacy organization whose primary aim is to fight against corruption in Uganda.
 It has a network of nine (9) Regional Anti-Corruption Coalitions (RACCs) in the country.

-ACCU was founded in 1999 as a brainchild of 10 organisations and individuals who had fruitlessly tried to fight corruption in their individual capacity and so found relevancy in pursuing their common goal as a group.
+ACCU was founded in 1999 by multiple organisations and individuals.
 The coalition then existed as a loose arrangement until 2004 when it was formally registered as an independent body.

-The anti-graft body's initiatives are primarily aimed at empowering grassroots communities to effectively engage Local Governments to act against corruption and strengthen good governance.
-In collaboration with national partners and networks, ACCU does advocate against corruption at a national level.
-ACCU's efforts are implemented in conjunction with different stakeholders like the media, civil society organizations (CSOs), religious leaders and groups, individual activists, academicians and other key institutions involved in the fight against corruption in Uganda.
+Its initiatives are primarily aimed at empowering grassroots communities to effectively engage the local governments of Uganda to act against corruption and strengthen good governance.
+In collaboration with national partners and networks, ACCU also advocates against corruption at a national level.
+ACCU's efforts are implemented in conjunction with different stakeholders like the media, civil society organizations (CSOs), religious leaders and groups, individual activists, academicians and other key institutions.
 The nonprofit organization survives on donor support and membership subscriptions.

 Over the years, ACCU has helped expose corrupt officials and practices in the private and public sectors of Uganda notably through publications like The Black Monday Newsletter, themed anti-corruption events like the Anti-Corruption Caravan and the Anti-Corruption Week (ACW) as well as regular corruption related news on its official website and online resource centre among others.

 History

-ACCU was formed in August 1999 as a brainchild of 10 organisations and individuals who had tried to fight corruption in their individual capacity but their efforts were inconsequential.
-These were; Uganda Debt Network, MS Uganda, Oxfam GB, Transparency International–Uganda, FIDA–Uganda, Uganda Women's Network (UWONET), DENIVA, UCAA, FABIO and UNATU.
+ACCU was formed in August 1999 as the creation of many individuals and 10 organisations.
+These were: Uganda Debt Network, MS Uganda, Oxfam GB, Transparency International–Uganda, FIDA–Uganda, Uganda Women's Network (UWONET), DENIVA, UCAA, FABIO and UNATU.

-The coalition then existed as a loose arrangement until 2003 when the Annual General Meeting sitting at Human Rights Network Uganda (HURINET-U) took the decision to have it formally registered as an independent body.
-In 2004, ACCU was registered with both the NGO Board and the Registrar of Companies for Uganda to become a body corporate with powers to sue and be sued; and with perpetual succession and a common seal.
+The coalition existed as a loose arrangement until 2003 when the Annual General Meeting sitting at Human Rights Network Uganda (HURINET-U) took the decision to have it formally registered as an independent body.
+In 2004, ACCU was registered with both the NGO Board and the Registrar of Companies for Uganda to become a legal entity with perpetual succession and a common seal.

 Since inauguration, ACCU has been surviving on donor support and membership subscriptions.
-ACCU started with support from MS Uganda as the main donor and as years went by, the anti-graft body started receiving funds from ActionAid Uganda and DANIDA.
-To date, ACCU has a consortium of donors ranging from The Democratic Governance Facility (DGF), ActionAid Uganda, UNDP, DanChurchAid, Partnership for Transparency Fund, CARE Uganda, Twaweza among others.
+ACCU started with support from MS Uganda as the main donor, eventually starting to receive funds from ActionAid Uganda and DANIDA as well.
+To date, ACCU has a consortium of donors ranging from The Democratic Governance Facility (DGF), ActionAid Uganda, UNDP, DanChurchAid, Partnership for Transparency Fund, CARE Uganda, Twaweza, among others.